ASUCICREPO/public-comment-analysis/README.md

 - Access to Amazon Bedrock with Claude 3.5 Sonnet model enabled
 - GitHub account with access to the repository
 - GitHub personal access token with repository permissions
+- Docker should be running beforehand (use docker run)

 ## Deployment